expo/expo/docs/versions/v8.0.0/guides/configuration.md

 > Url that points to the icon to display while starting up the app.
 Image size and aspect ratio are up to you.
 >
 >  `exponentIconColor`
-> If no icon is provided, we will show the Exponent logo.
+> If no icon is provided, we will show the Expo logo.
 You can choose between `white` and `blue`. white, blue
 >
 >  `exponentIconGrayscale`
 > Similar to `exponentIconColor` but instead indicate if it should be grayscale (`1`) or not (`0`).